Mentors

 “So leave.”

-After a week back sleeping under the Henri Overpass and shuffling around the streets of his three-block world, Jay reverted to his former self, the role he knew so well and was completely comfortable playing - the downtrodden beggar - or as many would see him, the bum with the heavy street stench, the trapped starving rat glare, the damaged barfly croak, the limp-spit swagger and the ugly chip on the shoulder.
-It all returned to possess him, easily and completely.
-Jay Smith and the beggarman were a perfect fit.
+After a week back sleeping under the Henri Overpass and shuffling around the streets of his three-block world, Jay reverted to his former self, the role he knew so well and was completely comfortable playing - the downtrodden beggar - or as many would see him, the bum with the heavy street stench; the trapped starving-rat glare, the damaged-barfly croak, the limp-spit swagger and the nasty-ugly chip on the shoulder.
+It all returned to possess him, naturally and completely.

 “You don’t owe me anything,” Louie said when Jay asked.